SimplyStaking/panic_polkadot/README.md

 ## Design and Features

-To be able to monitor and alert, PANIC was designed to retrieve data from Polkadot nodes using a custom-built JavaScript (JS) API.
-The JS API is an intermediate component which interacts with the Polkadot nodes via the [polkadot-js/api](https://polkadot.js.org/api/).
-For more details on the JS API please [read this](api/README.md).
-If you want to dive into the design and feature set of PANIC [click here](alerter/doc/DESIGN_AND_FEATURES.md).
+To be able to monitor and alert, PANIC was designed to retrieve data from Polkadot nodes using a custom-built [Polkadot API Server](https://github.com/SimplyVC/polkadot_api_server).
+The API Server is an intermediate component which interacts with the Polkadot nodes via the [polkadot-js/api](https://polkadot.js.org/api/).
+For more details on the API Server please refer to the [Polkadot API Server repository](https://github.com/SimplyVC/polkadot_api_server).
+If you want to dive into the design and feature set of PANIC [click here](doc/DESIGN_AND_FEATURES.md).

 ## Ready, Set, Alert!

-PANIC is highly dependent on the JS API for correct execution.
-Therefore, if you are ready to try out PANIC on your Polkadot nodes, you should first setup and run the JS API on **ALL** nodes you want to monitor using [this guide](api/doc/INSTALL_AND_RUN.md).
-After the JS API is successfully running, you should set up and run the alerter using [this guide](alerter/doc/INSTALL_AND_RUN.md).
+PANIC is highly dependent on the [Polkadot API Server](https://github.com/SimplyVC/polkadot_api_server) for correct execution.
+Therefore, if you are ready to try out PANIC on your Polkadot nodes, you should first setup and run the API Server, and connect it to **ALL** nodes you want to monitor using the guides found inside the [Polkadot API Server repository](https://github.com/SimplyVC/polkadot_api_server).
+After the API Server is successfully running, you should set up and run the alerter using [this guide](doc/INSTALL_AND_RUN.md).

 ## Support and Contribution